AyushSinha29/Indian_Origin_Human_Recognition/README.md

 Testing the model : (USE OF main.py)
 The first part of the main file (human_verification) will verify that the input image is human or non-human and gradually the next part (human_classification) will classify them as Indian or Non Indian.For this , the model will read the three files created in the training stage.

+Testing the model instantly: (USE OF main-instant.py) This piece of code will capture the image of user instantly and will process the image through all the processess similar to that of main.py, as mentioned above.